 I remember being so surprised when I learned this little factoid.
 You know that cucumbers have over 90% water, but cabbage, who'd have thunk it?

-Having such a high water content means that your coleslaw can easily become watered down.
-Maybe you've had this experience before where you picked up a side of slaw and it was all watery.
+Having such a high water content means your coleslaw can easily be watered down.
+Maybe you’ve had this experience before: You picked up a side of slaw, and it was all watery.

 Bathing the cabbage in salted water solves this problem.